Sita Sings the Blues: Controversy

 The film has drawn controversy from a number of sides.
 In April 2009, the Hindu Janajagruti Samiti started a petition calling for a complete ban on the movie and initiation of legal action against all those who have been involved in its production and marketing, believing its portrayal of the Ramayana to be offensive, with some members going so far as to call it "a derogatory act against the entire Hindu community."

-When the San Jose Museum of Art screened the film, a protestor said: "I'm very angry about this film and feel very humiliated by the portrayal of Lord Ram in this very perverted way...negative portrayals of Hinduism cause discrimination and religious intolerance."
-Another protestor at the same event suggested: "Trying to promote India's rich culture in such a way is appalling."
+When the San Jose Museum of Art screened the film, a protester said: "I'm very angry about this film and feel very humiliated by the portrayal of Lord Ram in this very perverted way...negative portrayals of Hinduism cause discrimination and religious intolerance."
+Another protester at the same event suggested: "Trying to promote India's rich culture in such a way is appalling."

 Paley expressed surprise at the adverse reaction, saying "I thought it might be a bit controversial, but I wasn't fully aware of how art and artists are major targets of some right-wing nationalist groups in India.
 I always imagine an audience of smart, compassionate people I'd enjoy spending time with."
 However, in an interview with India-West, she did acknowledge that Lord Ram is not depicted well in the film.
 She added to the source: "No one has to like it."